 - 6.2.1 If the subject/individual fails or refuses to provide a subsequent, adequate sample as requested by the Operator, the single test result shall be considered valid.
-Refer to 6.2.2.4 for further guidance. - 6.2.1.1 The Operator may repeat the testing sequence as required by circumstances. - 6.2.1.2 The Operator should use a new mouthpiece for each series of tests. - 6.2.2 A third breath sample is required if the first two results differ by more than 0.02. - 6.2.2.1 Unless mouth alcoholds indicated or suspected, it is not necessary to repeat the 15-minute monitoring period to obtain a third breath sample. - 6.2.2.2 The results for subsequent breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 6.2.3.3 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should restart the 15 minute observation period and retest the subject, or have blood samples drawn. - 6.2.2.3.1 If the officer does not suspect that mouth alcohol was present, and that the sample variability was due to a lack of subject cooperation in providing consistent samples as requested, then the samples can be considered valid if all three samples are above the per se limit of prosecution. - 6.2.2.4 If the breath sample(s) provided cannot establish a 0.02 correlation the officer may at their discretion elect to have a blood sample drawn for analysis in lieu of retesting the subject's breath alcohol concentration.
+If only a single test result is used, then a fifteen (15) minute observation period must be observed.
+Refer to 6.2.4 for further guidance. - 6.2.1.1 The Operator may repeat the testing sequence as required by circumstances. - 6.2.1.2 For hygienic reasons, the Operator should use a new mouthpiece for each series of tests. - 6.2.2 A third breath sample should be collected if the first two results differ by more than 0.02. - 6.2.2.1 Unless mouth alcohol is indicated or suspected, it is not necessary to repeat the 15 minute monitoring period to obtain a third breath sample. - 6.2.2.2 The results for subsequent breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery and indicates the absence of RFI as a contributing factor to the breath results. - 6.2.2.7 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should restart the 15 minute observation period and retest the subject, or have blood samples drawn. - 6.2.2.3.1 If the officer does not suspect that mouth alcohol was present, and that the sample variability was due to a lack of subject cooperation in providing consistent samples as requested, then the samples can be considered valid if all three samples are above the per se limit of prosecution. - 6.2.2.4 If the breath sample(s) provided cannot establish a 0.02 correlation the officer may at their discretion elect to have a blood sample drawn for analysis in lieu of retesting the subject's breath alcohol concentration.

-- 6.2.3 The Operator should log test results and retain printouts, if any, for possible use in court. - 6.2.4 If a subject/individual fails or refuses to provide a subsequent, adequate - a complete breath test due to the lack o a complete breath test due to the lack o as samples provided needs to be clearly artic as of sample correlation was the fault of the subject the instrument or of the samples themselves.
-The office of the servations of the subject need to be clear enough to explain discrepancies.
+- 6.2.3 The Operator should log test results and retain printouts, if any, for possible use in court. - 6.2.4 If a subject/individual fails or refuses to provide a subsequent, adequate - a complete breath test due to the lack of the samples provided needs to be clearly article to find the sample strength of the subject of the samples themselves.
+The officiencies are samples of the samples themselves.
+The officiencies are samples of the samples to be clear nough to explain discrepancies.
 Refer to 6.2.2.2 for some examples of 0.0 correlation deficiencies.

-6.2.5 If the second or third samples are tacking due to instrument failure, the Operator should attempt to utuze another instrument or have blood drawn.
+o.2.5 If the second or third samples are tacking due to instrument failure, the Operator should attempt to utuze another instrument or have blood drawn.